-THE hyleg, or giver of life, is first the 1, if found in a hylegiacal place; 2d, the D, if she be so found, when 2 is not; lastly, the luminaries being neither of them in hylegiacal places, the degree ascending becomes hyleg.
+THE hyleg, or giver of life, is first the \odot , if found in a hylegiacal place; 2d, the), if she be so found, when \odot is not; lastly, the luminaries being neither of them in hylegiacal places, the degree ascending becomes hyleg.
 The hylegiacal places are from 5 degrees above the ascending horizon to 25 degrees below it, measured by oblique ascension; also from half way between the ascendant and mid-heaven unto 5 degrees below the 8th house to 5 degrees below the 7th or descendant.

 N.B.
-The ascendant or) receiving evil aspects by direction will at all times be likely to affect the health, whether hyleg or not.
+The ascendant or D receiving evil aspects by direction will at all times be likely to affect the health, whether hyleg or not.
 And if the Moon be beyond the exact 5 degrees of any hylegiacal house, yet if within a short distance, she will cause a great deal of danger; and if the hyleg be at the same time afflicted, though only slightly, the native will very probably die.
 It has been said that if ⊕ be in a hylegiacal place when neither luminary is so situated, it becomes hyleg.
 This doctrine has never yet been confirmed by my own experience; nor should I direct to it as hyleg, because I have hitherto found that its chief effects were upon the native's pecuniary circumstances.
-Lilly, speaking of the directions to ⊕, says, the character of that planet.
+Lilly, speaking of the directions to ⊕, says, see confined to these subjects chiefly, though it may affect his family affairs.

 "thereby to be certified of the state of riches and goods moveable, the times of increase or decrease, &c."
-And I believe the effects of \bigoplus are confined to these subjects chiefly, though it may affect his family affairs.
+And I believe the effects of

 N.B.
-The planet in of with \oplus will greatly influence the nature of the native's property, which will be according to
+The planet in of with \oplus will greatly influence the sature of the native's property, which will be according to the character of that planet.